oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ### Information gathering

 How information about the state of a Client is collected by the Client Attester and the resulting Attestation issued to the Client Instance is out of scope of this specification.
-It is important to note that the decision made by the CLient Attester can be based on a combination of different statements and available information sources, it does not have to be a single statement, or a single flow.
+It is important to note that the decision made by the Client Attester can be based on a combination of different statements and available information sources, it does not have to be a single statement, or a single flow.

 Concrete information and flows used heavily depends on the requirements of specific deployments and use-cases and cannot easily be generalized.